 A very picturesque fishing village, Staithes is only 10 miles west of Whitby.

-A small selection of pubs and ice cream parlours and well worth a visit
+A small selection of pubs and ice cream parlours but well worth a visit

 Scarborough is 20 miles East of Whitby.
 There’s a lot going on here as it’s a larger town than Whitby.
 Plenty of bars, restaurants, shopping, Sea-life Centre, harbour, boat trips etc